Restaurants near the Vatican : Where to eat during your visit ?

 Let’s start with restaurants and cafes within the Vatican City perimeter.
 These Vatican City restaurants are ideal for those whose feet need a welcome rest after trawling the attractions of the Vatican Museums, and for those who want to tick off eating a meal in the smallest country on earth on their to-do list

 This self-service restaurant is found near the Atrium of the Four Gates and offers traditional Italian fayre plus fast food favourites such as burgers and hot dogs.

 There is an Italian Pizza selection on the menu too, as well as set menu options.
 Interestingly, you cannot visit this restaurant unless you are on a ticket to the Vatican Museums.

-But you can pre-purchase a set menu + entry ticket for about €30 to the museums online.
+But you can pre-purchase a set menu + entry ticket for about €30 to the museums website.